codechips/FooocusPlus/fooocusplus_log.md

 * "Disable Seed Increment" now works (this was an inherited bug)
 * wildcards are now always random, even when the seed is frozen (another inherited bug)
 * "Read Wildcards in Order" has been restored
-* whatever JPGs are stored in enhanced/attached/ will be randomly displayed as startup images
+* whatever JPGs are stored in enhanced/attached/ will be randomly displayed as welcome images
 * removed all __pycache__ and .pyc files from the FooocusPlus repository